kvinay7/Insurance/README.md

 3. **Claims Management**:
    - Users should be able to submit claims for their policies and view claim status.
-   - Users must be able to update claims and provide additional documentation.
+   - Users must be able to update claims.
    - Admins should be able to approve or deny claims.

 4. **Payment Processing**: